martinctc/gpxtoolbox/README.md

 - **Calculate Metrics**: Compute distances, elevation gain/loss, and cumulative metrics.
 - **Visualise Routes**: Create elevation profiles and route maps using `ggplot2`.
 - **Summarise Statistics**: Generate summary statistics for distance, elevation, and time.
+- **Generate Titles and Descriptions from GPX files**: Use LLMs to generate titles and descriptions for your GPX files.

 ## Usage